Sonic branding, how brands can be heard

 As someone who has devoted their life, both professionally and personally, to music, I clearly have a bias, but I don’t believe I’d be wrong to say that nothing stirs the emotions or strikes a chord quite like the sound of music.

-Sonic branding may still not receive the same gravitas or attention that visual branding does, but this is changing.
-With mega-brands like Mastercard and McDonald’s illustrating the magnitude of success that a robust sonic strategy can bring, more and more marketers are being tasked with discovering what their brand sounds like.
-Now, unless you’ve got a background in music, this new challenge can be daunting, but there’s no need to be overwhelmed.
-Ultimately, all human beings have an instinctual understanding of how music works, the effect it can deliver and what good music sounds like.
-This, along with the right creative team, is all you need to begin.
+Sonic branding still doesn't get the same attention as visual branding, but that's changing.
+Mastercard and McDonald's have shown what a well-built sonic strategy can do, and more marketers are now being asked to work out what their brand sounds like.
+If you don't have a background in music, that can feel daunting.
+It shouldn't.
+Everyone has an instinctive understanding of how music works, what it can make you feel, and what good sounds like.
+Pair that instinct with the right creative team and you're ready to start.

-A formulaic approach will lead to a formulaic sound
+A formulaic approach leads to a formulaic sound

-Furthermore, following the same process will generate the same results, which negates the whole point creating a unique sonic footprint in the first place.
-As you well know, the modern marketing landscape is noisy and if you’re going to be heard, let alone be recognised and remembered, you’re going to need to sound different.
-Ever turn on the radio and feel like all the songs sound alike?
-That’s exactly what I’m talking about.
+Follow the same process as everyone else and you get the same results, which defeats the point of building a distinct sonic footprint in the first place.
+The marketing landscape is noisy.
+If you want to be heard, recognised and remembered, you need to sound different.
+Turn on the radio and most songs already sound alike.
+That's the trap to avoid.

 Great sonic branding begins with listening

-Before we even begin thinking about writing music, we do all we can to fully understand the brand.
-Not only who they are on paper, but what they stand for and what they believe.
-To join them on their journey, we need to know where they’ve been and where they want to go.
-And to help them connect with their audiences, we need to get to heart the brand’s purpose in their lives.
+Before we even think about writing music, we work to properly understand the brand.
+Not just who they are on paper, but what they stand for and what they believe.
+To join them on their journey, we need to know where they've been and where they want to go.
+And to help them connect with their audience, we need to get to the heart of the brand's purpose in people's lives.

 Whilst we were excited to compose a new anthem and sonic identity for the Premier League, we were also well aware of the responsibility of this undertaking.